KarelZe/thesis/references/obsidian/📥Inbox/@hastietrevorElementsStatisticalLearning2009.md

 “It is difficult to give a general rule on how to choose the number of observations in each of the three parts, as this depends on the signal-tonoise ratio in the data and the training sample size.
 A typical split might be 50% for training, and 25% each for validation and testing:” ([Hastie, Trevor et al., 2009, p.
 241](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=241&annotation=MLMYR5JW))

 “Of course, the main caveat here is “independent,” and bagged trees are not.
 Figure 8.11 illustrates the power of a consensus vote in a simulated example, where only 30% of the voters have some knowledge.
 In Chapter 15 we see how random forests improve on bagging by reducing the correlation between the sampled trees.
 Note that when we bag a model, any simple structure in the model is lost.
 As an example, a bagged tree is no longer a tree.
 For interpretation of the model this is clearly a drawback.
-More stable procedures like nearest neighbors are typically not affected much by bagging.
+More stable procedures like nearest neighbours are typically not affected much by bagging.
 Unfortunately, the unstable models most helped by bagging are unstable because of the emphasis on interpretability, and this is lost in the bagging process.” ([Hastie, Trevor et al., 2009, p.
 305](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=305&annotation=4LX84RFV))

 “Tree-based methods partition the feature space into a set of rectangles, and then fit a simple model (like a constant) in each one.” ([Hastie, Trevor et al., 2009, p.
 324](zotero://select/library/items/FF777NTD)) ([pdf](zotero://open-pdf/library/items/N3FXKVYN?page=324&annotation=A27D7VJP))